noetl/noetl/documentation/docs/release/noetl-cli-maturin.md

 ## Overview

-NoETL CLI has been restructured as a separate Python package (`noetl-cli`) built with [maturin](https://www.maturin.rs/), enabling distribution of the Rust binary as platform-specific wheels.
+NoETL CLI has been restructured as a separate Python package (`noetlctl`) built with [maturin](https://www.maturin.rs/), enabling distribution of the Rust binary as platform-specific wheels.

 ## Key Changes